-IFRS 15, issued in May 2014, establishes a new model with five steps to be applied to revenues from contracts with customers.
-Under IFRS 15, revenues are recognized in an amount that reflects the consideration an entity expects to receive in exchange for transfer of goods or services to a customer.
-IFRS 15 supersedes all prior requirements for revenue recognition under IFRS.
+IFRS 15 establishes a five-step model to account for revenues from contracts with customers.
+Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+IFRS 15 supersedes IAS 11 - Construction Contracts, IAS 18 - Revenue and related interpretations, and it applies to all revenue arising from contracts with customers, unless those contracts are in the scope of other standards.

-The Group has adopted IFRS 15 from its effective date of January 1, 2018, using a modified retrospective approach with no expected impact on the Group's consolidated financial statements.
+The Group adopted IFRS 15 on its effective date, January 1, 2018, using the modified retrospective approach, and there was no impact on the Group's consolidated financial statements, except for the required additional disclosures.